Week Day Programming

 Participants have the opportunity to do an array of computer projects including activity journals, emailing and scrapbooking.
 News 2 You provides visually supported materials to navigate current news stories and age appropriate topics.

 Science continues to be a popular activity with our week-day participants with its focus on “cause and effect.”
 All experiments are visually supported with a series of questions to be discussed before, during and at the conclusion of each experiment.
 Our “scientists” have explored:

 - Bending water with static

 - Making rain clouds in a jar

-Fitness, yoga and nutrition, (healthy eating habits), are taught in a fun and engaging way.
+Healthy eating habits are taught in a fun and engaging way.
 Topics explored include:

 - Nutrition labels